MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/kernel/adding-services.md

 ### Text generation models (deprecated)

 # [C#](#tab/Csharp)
-To add an OpenAI text generation service to your Semantic Kernel project, you will need to use the [WithOpenAITextCompletionService](/dotnet/api/microsoft.semantickernel.openaikernelbuilderextensions.withopenaitextcompletionservice) method.
+To add an OpenAI text generation service to your Semantic Kernel project, you will need to use the AddOpenAITextCompletionService method.

 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/DocumentationExamples/AIServices.cs" id="OpenAITextCompletionKernelCreation":::